tatiana-sthl/codewars/README.md

 # Code Wars

-## Training to learn to write pseudocode and clean code
+## Training to learn to write pseudocode & clean code